-You'll work with our data, biology, and engineering teams to identify and answer questions in high-dimensional data space using your abilities and intuitions and our evolving data science platform.
+You'll work with our data, biology, and engineering teams to build new learning models using deep convolutional networks and apply other recent developments in machine learning to take our data science and imaging platform to new levels of effectiveness and efficiency.
 This platform is the core of our mission -- transforming drug discovery into a data science problem.
 We're tackling challenging problems, often with no obvious solutions, and in some cases with no right answers.
 But we're a group of sharp and highly-motivated scientists and engineers with diverse backgrounds and we're making rapid progress.

 The high-level job description has only one item: do whatever is necessary to help us progress in identifying cures for diseases.
 We hire the best, and trust that they are usually in the best position to decide what to try next.